 10. Excluded by Noindex Tag

 The “noindex” robots meta tag tells Google to “not index” this web page.
-To appear in a Google search result, your page has to be crawled and indexed by the Googlebot.
+Your page must be crawled and indexed by the Googlebot to appear in a Google search result.
 So if you have set a page to “noindex,” it will not appear in any Google searches.

 How To Fix Excluded by Noindex Tag Error:

-Fixing this problem involves changing the meta tag from “noindex” to “index”.
+This problem involves changing the meta tag from “noindex” to “index.”
 How you do this will depend on your CMS.

 In WordPress, you may have a plugin called Yoast, which offers you both page-level settings, and sitewide settings to noindex certain content types.